 At nearly 63 metres (207 feet) above sea level, Primrose Hill is a popular site for panoramic views across the city.
 This popular viewpoint is less than five kilometres (three miles) from Central London, making it a great place from which to take in the New Year’s Eve firework display.
 Chalk Farm and Camden Town are the closest tube stations.

 Located on London’s South Bank, Central Bar at Royal Festival Hall promises great views of the riverside firework display.
 The venue hosts a spectacular vintage club night every year, with music from the 1920s through to the 1990s, covering swing, rock’n’roll, soul, disco, house and cabaret.
 The balcony on the fourth floor has an incredible view of the London Eye and the river, so you’ll have a prime firework viewing spot.
 To top it all off, there’s also a hair and beauty salon, walkabout entertainment and photo studios.
 If you’re a lover of all things vintage, don’t miss this great party.

-If you’re looking to see the New Year in with a splash of sophistication, Sky Garden’s New Year parties are renowned for being an exclusive spot to celebrate.
-Guests can watch not only the London New Year’s Eve fireworks but ones all across the city with an incredible 360 view across the capital.
-The occasion promises to be a night of luxurious cocktails and spectacular food with cooking stations offering treats from around the world.
-VIP tickets also include a champagne breakfast with smoked salmon and caviar served from 5am – the perfect first meal of the new year.
-With live music and DJs performing throughout the evening, Sky Bar’s extravagant New Year bash is certainly the ultimate way to celebrate if you don’t mind splashing the cash on a ticket.
+If you’re looking to see in the new year with a splash of sophistication, Sky Garden’s parties are renowned for being an exclusive way to celebrate.
+The 360-degree view of the capital means guests can watch the official New Year’s Eve fireworks display as well as any others that are visible around the city.
+VIP tickets include a champagne breakfast with smoked salmon and caviar served from 5am – the perfect first meal of the new year.
+With live music and DJs performing throughout the evening, Sky Bar’s extravagant bash is certainly the ultimate way to celebrate if you have the cash to splash on a ticket.